What is Spinach AI and how does it help with meetings?

 Security & Compliance

-Spinach AI is SOC 2 Type 2 certified (verified by EY), GDPR compliant, and HIPAA compliant (with BAAs for healthcare customers).
-It uses TLS and AES-256 encryption for data security, and offers features like SAML SSO, SCIM user provisioning, admin controls, and custom data retention policies.
-User data is never used for training.
-Learn more about security.
+Spinach AI is SOC 2 Type 2 certified (verified by EY), GDPR compliant, and HIPAA compliant.
+It uses TLS and AES-256 encryption for data security.
+See security details.

 LLM optimization